Albert A. Newman: Newman Dry Goods Co.

 He went on the found the Newman Dry Goods Company, which was the largest business of its kind in the state.
 In 1916, the first five-story building for his company was constructed on Adams Avenue and Summit Street.

 Banking endeavors

 Newman quickly became a prominent figure in Kansas finance.
 He was appoint the president of the Cowley County Bank which was the second bank in the city.
 After serving as its leader he went on to found the Home National Bank.

-Hardly less credit is due him for his foresighted endeavors in improving and developing the magnificent water power at Arkansas City.
+Hardly less credit is due him for his endeavors in improving and developing the magnificent water power at Arkansas City.
 His financial and economic influence developed the first flour mill in Southern Kansas, and went on to sell the mill in 1879.

 As a prominent banking figure in Kansas he served as director of the City Milling Company, president of the Newman Investment Company, president of the Land and Power Company of Arkansas City.

 He founded the Arkansas City Water Company, Arkansas City Gas and Electric Light Company with other close business associates, but sold the utility companies in 1915.